ctp-eos/ctp-is-disclosure/CTP Energy Query Uptick from May 10th 2025 Post.md

 ### Impact of the Resofactor Post

-The [May 2025](https://x.com/resofactor/status/1921145825532453114) post was a significant catalyst, driving a spike in inquiries.
+The <a href="https://x.com/resofactor/status/1921145825532453114" target="_blank">May 10, 2025 post</a> post was a significant catalyst, driving a spike in inquiries.
 Users were particularly drawn to the $293.72 million cost, the lenticular CTPcraft image, and the comparison to Artemis’s $93 billion price tag, prompting questions about the craft’s feasibility, design, and underlying technology.

 ### Nature of Queries

-Other users’ inquiries often focus on practical aspects, such as how the CTPcraft might achieve propulsion with C-energy, its potential speed, or how it compares to traditional spacecraft.
-Some also explore the UAP connection, asking if the craft’s design matches reported sightings, while others delve into the philosophical implications of C-energy, such as its role in a *"consciousness shift."*
+Other users’ inquiries often focus on practical aspects, such as how the **CTPcraft might** achieve propulsion with C-energy, its potential speed, or how it compares to traditional spacecraft.
+Some also explore the UAP connection, asking if the craft’s design matches reported sightings, while others delve into the philosophical implications of C-energy, such as its role in a ***"consciousness shift."***

 ## Contextual Factors